CSS: Color Filtering SVG images

 background: linear-gradient(to top, #ff000044, #ff0000ff), url('your/image/url');

-When working with Scalable Vector Graphics (SVG), this will not work as the background property has no effect on SVG elements, which instead works with the fill property.
+When working with Scalable Vector Graphics (SVG), this will not work as the background property has no effect on SVG elements, which instead work with the fill property.
 For simple cases like a simple solid background color or a background image linked via URL, fill will work just the same.
 As soon as you'd like to use other properties such as gradients, their similarities quickly dwindle.

 One possible way to combat this problem would be by layering a second, equally sized SVG element on top of the one containing the image and assigning it a transparent, colored background: